This post was most recently updated on January 18th, 2023

 Not sure what invalid traffic is?
 Different types of invalid traffic exist, but generally, it is traffic that’s generated by bots that then click on your AdSense ads.
 It can also include accidental clicks and clicks from click farms.

 To fix this issue, you can try one of the following solutions:

 Next, move your attention to invalid traffic concerns.
 This part is obvious if you received an “Invalid traffic concerns” limit.
 It’s also a good option for any publisher that wants to protect their AdSense account from invalid traffic.

 AdSense accounts often get banned for invalid traffic, so it’s not something you want to mess around with.
 You want to distance your website from any form of invalid traffic.
-Since ad fraud is a critical issue that the digital advertising industry is struggling with, MonetizeMore has launched a service called Traffic Cop to solve this issue.
+Since ad fraud is a critical issue that the digital advertising industry is struggling with, MonetizeMore’s award winning IVT detection solution Traffic Cop will help you save time & money.

 By signing up to Traffic Cop, we’ll make sure that your ads, AdSense or any other ad network, aren’t served to invalid traffic.
 We do this by using sophisticated fingerprinting algorithms and machine learning to detect and prevent invalid traffic from seeing your ads.

 This way, you get to protect your ad accounts.
 It ensures that you can invest safely in your business without the looming threat of invalid traffic hanging over your head.
 By using a service such as Traffic Cop, you’ll also ensure that your traffic quality increases and improve your chances of having your AdSense ad serving limits removed.